bleu/monorepo/doc/metadata/README.md

 ### Pool Metadata
 Pool Metadata is an open source tool designed to provide additional insights into pool types and compositions on Balancer.
-It aims to serve as a comprehensive and convenient way for pool owners to add metadata such as name, symbol, description, links, logos, change-logs for Managed Pools, and more to their pools.
+It aims to serve as a comprehensive and convenient way for pool owners to add metadata such as name, symbol, description, links, logos, and more to their pools.
 This tool is not exclusive to Balancer's front-end; any team building on Balancer (e.g., Fjord, Xave, Copper, etc) can consume the data and display it on their own UIs.

 # Table of Contents